Free consultation

 We know just how challenging this legal matter is because our Chicago nursing home abuse attorney has helped many families get answers.
 We do not leave you to this process on your own.
 Instead, we fight for you and for fair and full compensation of all losses owed to you under the law.
 That starts with a free consultation to discuss your case.

-Get Help Now — Contact Our Chicago Nursing Home Abuse Lawyer Today
+Contact Our Nursing Home Abuse Lawyers in Chicago Today

 If your loved one has experienced abuse in nursing homes, you are not alone—and you have legal options.
-Our team at Taxman, Pollock, Murray & Bekkerman, LLC is ready to help.
-We offer free consultations and take cases on a contingency fee basis, meaning you pay nothing unless we win.
+Our team of nursing home abuse attorneys at Taxman, Pollock & Bekkerman, LLC is ready to help.
+We offer free case reviews and take cases on a contingency fee basis, meaning you pay nothing unless we win.

 Reach out today to protect your loved one and start the path toward justice.
-Call us at (312) 586-1700 or fill out our online contact form to get started.
+Call our Chicago law firm at (312) 586-1700 or fill out our online contact form to get started.

 Frequently Asked Questions (FAQs)

-Why should I hire a nursing home injury attorney?
+Why should I hire a nursing home injury lawyer in Chicago?

 How much is my lawsuit worth?